-A: Self Binding Gravel is not free draining and therefore requires a cross fall or camber to shed water from its surface into adequate drainage.
+A: Self-binding gravel is not porous and therefore requires a cross fall or camber to channel water from the surface into adequate drainage.

-What is the minimum/maximum gradient to shed surface water?
+Q: What is the minimum/maximum gradient to channel surface water?

-How long does Self-Binding Gravel take to set?
+Q: How long does self-binding Gravel take to set?

-Is Self-Binding Gravel available in any other colour?
+Q: Is self-binding Gravel available in other colours?

-Can heavy vehicles be used on the area?
+Q: Can vehicles be driven on self-binding gravel?

-Is Self-Binding Gravel suitable for use on car parking areas and driveways?
+Q: Is self-binding gravel suitable for car parks and driveways?

-Is Self Binding Gravel suitable for wheelchair use?
+Q: Is self-binding gravel suitable for wheelchair use?

-What is the pH value of Self Binding Gravel?
+Q: What is the pH value of self-binding gravel?

 Q: What if pot holes occur?